subashshrestha189/misinfo-bot-fakenews-capstone/sisam/readme.md

 **4.My Role**

-I developed frontend application, including the layout, API integration logic, input forms, and data visualization presentation layer and coordinated with my team for its integration
+I developed frontend application, including the layout, API integration logic, input forms, and data visualization presentation layer and coordinated with my team for integration with backend.